 The Facebok datacenter in Altoona is 202 acres, that is 42 acres larger than Disneyland.

-Altoona Data's designs Building One. were first revealed a year ago.
-Since then, more than 460 people have worked on the project, and more than 435.000 man-hours have been logged in the ongoing construction of the 476.000-square-foot building.
+The plans of Altoona Data Center Building One were first revealed a year ago.
+Since then, more than 460 people have worked on the project, and have been recorded over 435.000 labor hours in the ongoing construction of the 476.000 square foot building.

 The approval of the regional council is pending, and Facebok designs the second datacenter building.
 It has already been designed to reflect the first, and so aptly named Altoona 2.